prisma/language-tools/packages/vscode/CONTRIBUTING.md

 - Open VS Code on this folder.
 - Switch to the debug viewlet.
 - Select `Integration Tests` from the drop down.
 - Run the launch config.
-(This will use the local LS.)
+(This will use the local Language Server.)
 - Open the debug console to view the test results.

-When running the End-to-End tests in Github Actions before publishing, the script `scripts/e2e.sh` is run.
-By default, the published LS is used.
-Adding the parameter `useLocalLS` will run the tests using the local LS.
+When running the End-to-End tests in GitHub Actions before publishing, the script `scripts/e2e.sh` is run.
+By default, the published Language Server is used.
+Adding the parameter `useLocalLS` will run the tests using the local Language Server.
 The End-to-End tests that are run after the publish of the extension are located in `scripts/e2eTestsOnVsix/test.sh`.
 In both cases the tests in `packages/vscode/src/test` with the schmeas located in `packages/vscode/testFixture` are used.

 ## Publishing

-The extension is automatically published using a [Azure Devops Personal Access Token](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token) via Github actions (see `.github/workflows/publish.yml`).
+The extension is automatically published using a [Azure Devops Personal Access Token](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token) via GitHub actions (see `.github/workflows/publish.yml`).

 Note that the personal access token is only valid for a year and will need to be renewed manually.